 Coping with chronic stress is often associated with smoking, excessive drinking, and poor diet.
 They’re more than bad habits — they’re unhealthy coping mechanisms.

 Alleviating Stress the Natural Way

 Pursuing optimal health will help minimize the effects of stress.
 Begin with getting enough sleep and regular exercise.
 Eat nutritious foods.
 Don’t eat between breakfast and lunch or between dinner and breakfast.
 These mini fasts will allow your digestive system to function better.
 In addition, choose coping strategies that support good health (meditation over drinking for example).
 Avoid nicotine, caffeine, and sugar.
 Talk to someone.
 Journal.
 Take control of decision-making where possible.

 With regard to nutritional support, aim to support the body systems most affected by stress.
-Many herbal teas have a reputation for aiding those who are feeling tension and anxiety.
-For example, here are a few with particularly powerful effects:
+Ocimum sanctum (Tulsi, Holy Basil) herbal tea has a reputation for aiding those who are feeling tension and anxiety.

-These teas will support the healthy function of your body’s immune system, circulatory system, and digestive system.
-Combined with healthy lifestyle choices, they will reduce the problems that high levels of stress bring to your body.
-Even if you are already taking prescribed medications for anxiety, these herbs are a great way to give your body strong support.
+Tulsi tea teas will support the healthy function of your body’s immune system, circulatory system, and digestive system.
+Combined with healthy lifestyle choices, it can reduce the problems that high levels of stress bring to your body.
+Even if you are already taking prescribed medications for anxiety, these herbs are a great way to give your body all-natural support.
 (Learn more about zen-inducing, stress relief herbal teas here.)